 Because the private sector is not aligned with CMS, it’s reasonable to suggest that health plans consider combining incentive programs.
 Creating a shared-savings initiative that covers private and public providers could expand the reach of a program and ultimately keep the total cost of care low.

-In the end, a long-form view of the future of healthcare is fundamental to a successful implementation of a pay for performance reimbursement.
-Application of a single set of guiding principles can ensure that quality and efficient healthcare is available for all patients, in the private and the public sectors.
+In the end, a long-form view of the future of healthcare is fundamental to a successful implementation of a pay-for-performance reimbursement.
+The application of a single set of guiding principles can ensure that quality and efficient healthcare is available for all patients, in the private and public sectors.